tomaszkingukrol/async-data-flow/README.md

 Desciption:
 - DataFlowMergeResultError: raised when returned dictionaries cannot be merged
-- DataFlowFunctionResultError: raised when function return other value that dictionary
+- DataFlowFunctionResultError: raised when function return other value than dictionary
-- DataFlowFunctionArgsError: raised when function has another arguments that POSITIONAL_OR_KEYWORD arguments
+- DataFlowFunctionArgsError: raised when function has another arguments than POSITIONAL_OR_KEYWORD arguments
 - DataFlowNotCallableError: raised when DataFlow contain not callable objects
 - DataFlowNotTupleError: raised when DataFlow is defined not as tuple
 - DataFlowEmptyError: raised when DataFlow or sub-DataFlow is empty
 - ArgsMapperInputKeyError: raised when mapping defined in input argument do not correspond to initial function arguments
 - ArgsMapperOutputKeyError: raised when mapping defined in output argument do not correspond to returned from function dictionary
 - ArgsMapperArgsError: raised when passed arguments to functions do not corespond to origin arguments
-- DispatchError: raised when dispatched function didn't be registered
+- DispatchError: raised when dispatched function wasn't registered